| |

 This minister only controls ships with the Population Transport design type.
 Population Transports

-are sent to nearby planets with large populations to load population and then sent to nearby planets with low populations
+are sent to nearby planets with large populations to load population and then sent to nearby planets with

 Ships - Ramming Ships: